Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 of a validator will likely remain.

-What said above means that the validators are a sort of _entity_ that shares validation power among the single validators.
+What said above means that the validators are a sort of _entity_ that shares validation power among each single validator.
 Validation power can be sold and bought.
 The number of the validators and their power is consequently dynamic.
 In some sense, this mechanism resembles the market of shares of a corporation.